 4.2.
 Pueblo and Tribal Involvement

 The Executive Committee recognizes that Pueblos and Tribes are sovereign entities and encourages them to become Signatories.
-Whether or not any or all of the Pueblos and Tribes become directly involved, the Executive Committee will seek to engage and establish working partnerships with Pueblos and Tribes in implementing the Collaborative Program.
+Regardless of Pueblos and Tribes becoming directly involved, the Executive Committee will seek to engage and establish working partnerships with Pueblos and Tribes in implementing the Collaborative Program.

-The Signatories recognize that the Pueblos and Tribes may elect not to sign the MOA, as amended, and conduct their sovereign affairs privately, which may include activities that contribute to the goals and objectives of the Collaborative Program.
+The Signatories recognize that the Pueblos and Tribes may elect not to sign the MOA, as amended, and conduct their sovereign affairs privately, which can include activities that contribute to the goals and objectives of the Collaborative Program.
 Nothing in the MOA shall obligate any non-Signatory Indian Pueblo or Tribe to participate in, contribute to, or otherwise adopt elements of the MOA, as amended.
 The Federal government continues to have a trust responsibility to all potentially affected Pueblos and Tribes, whether or not a Pueblo or Tribe signs the MOA, as amended.

 Article 5.
 ORGANIZATION

-The Collaborative Programincludes the Executive Committee, the Science and Adaptive Management Committee, the Fiscal Planning Committee,.,, and the Program Support Team.
+The Collaborative Program currently includes the Executive Committee, and Ad Hoc Groups.

 5.1.
 Executive Committee

 The Executive Committee is the governing body of the Collaborative Program consisting of one voting representative from each of the Signatories.
-The Executive Committee provides a policy perspective, approves recommendations for science activities and management alternatives, and is responsible for formally providing decisions on all issues, unless specifically delegated to another Collaborative Program committee,an Ad Hoc Group.
+The Executive Committee provides a policy perspective, approves recommendations for science activities and management alternatives, and is responsible for formally providing decisions on all issues, unless specifically delegated to another Collaborative Program committee or an Ad Hoc Group.
 The Executive Committee can charter standing committees, charge Ad Hoc Groups for specific tasks, or terminate existing committees or Ad Hoc Groups.
 For details on Executive Committee Operations, see Article 6.

 5.2.
-Science and Adaptive Management Committee

-The Science and Adaptive Management Committee is responsible for overseeing the Collaborative Program’s scientific and information management activities, and is comprised of subject matter experts appointed by the Executive Committee.
-The Science and Adaptive Management Committee will be responsible for coordinating the implementation and updates of the Science and Adaptive Management Plan, sharing scientific findings, and supporting the scientific peer review process.
-The Science and Adaptive Management Committee will provide recommendations to the Executive Committee for action to coordinate the implementation of the Science and Adaptive Management Plan.
-For details on Science and Adaptive Management Committee operations, see Article 7.0.

-5.3.
 Fiscal Planning Committee

 The Fiscal Planning Committee is a group of Signatory representatives selected by the Executive Committee and tasked with identifying funding streams for Collaborative Program-recommended activities.
-The Fiscal Planning Committee reports directly to the Executive Committee and coordinates on Signatory funding capabilities (i.e. authorities, budget restraints, interests) to support priority Collaborative Program-recommended work, and will coordinate with the Science and Adaptive Management Committee to identify other potential resources, such as partnerships, to support Collaborative Program-related project implementation.
+The Fiscal Planning Committee reports directly to the Executive Committee and coordinates on Signatory funding capabilities (i.e.,., authorities, budget restraints, interests) to support priority Collaborative Program-recommended work and to identify other potential resources, such as partnerships, to support Collaborative Program-related project implementation.
 If gaps in available funding for activities and projects recommended as priority in the Long-Term Plan are identified, those gaps will be reported back to the Executive Committee.